 コンテンツにスキップ

-Interview with world-famous guitarist Pino about “magnet culture”
+Interview with world-famous guitarist Pino on "Magnet Culture"

 世界的ギタリスト、ピーノ氏に聞く“マグネット・カルチャー”

-Since September 2016, Yugawara Town in Kanagawa Prefecture has entered into a friendship city partnership with Tivoli City in Italy.
-The city of Tivoli, located approximately 30 kilometers east of Rome, is a historic resort town that dates back to ancient Roman times.
-It seems that Yugawara Town has been promoting exchanges at the private level for many years, mainly through the Chamber of Commerce and Industry.
-What they all have in common is that they all have hot springs as a tourist resource.
-Therefore, with an eye on the future of hot spring utilization and the promotion of attracting foreign tourists, we have come to the conclusion of a friendship city alliance.
+Yugawara Town in Kanagawa Prefecture has had a friendship city partnership with Tivoli City in Italy since September 2016.
+Tivoli City, located about 30 km east of Rome, is a historic resort town that dates back to ancient Roman times.
+It seems that the town of Yugawara has been promoting exchanges at the private level for many years, mainly through the Chamber of Commerce.
+The two towns have one thing in common: they share a tourist resource called "hot springs."
+With an eye on the future use of hot springs and the promotion of attracting foreign tourists, the two towns have come to form a friendship city partnership.

-The other day, as part of our cultural exchange, we invited guitarist Pino Forastiere, who lives in Tivoli, to hold a concert.
-The venue was the ``Hinoki Charity Concert Hall,'' which is known for its warm space made entirely of cypress.
-We spoke to Mr. Pino before the performance in a perfect location overlooking the ocean.
+Recently, as part of a cultural exchange program, we invited Pino Forastiere, a guitarist who lives in Tivoli, to perform a concert.
+The venue was the Hinoki Charity Concert Hall, known for its warm space made entirely of cypress.
+We spoke to Pino before the performance, in a great location overlooking the sea.

-It all started when my older brother gave me a guitar as a gift when I was 5 or 6 years old.
-Perhaps it was because my father loved opera and I grew up in an environment where music was always playing, but I studied classical guitar at the Santa Cecilia Conservatory in Rome.
+When I was about 5 or 6 years old, my older brother gave me a guitar as a gift.
+My father loved opera, so I grew up in an environment where music was always playing, which may have influenced me, but I studied classical guitar at the Santa Cecilia Conservatory in Rome.

-I wanted a guitar that had a wide range of sounds like a piano, from low to high notes, so I told the master craftsman Davide Serracini my idea and had him build it.
-I really like this guitar because it gives me an orchestra-like sound.
-The album ``Village Life'' released last year was all performed on this 16-string guitar.
+I wanted a guitar with a wide range of tones, from low to high, like a piano, so I shared my ideas with the master craftsman Davide Serracini and he made one for me.
+I really like this guitar because it gives you an orchestral sound with just one instrument.
+All the songs on the album "Village Life" that I released last year were played on this 16-string guitar.

-I understand that this is your first time coming to Japan.
+I understand this is your first visit to Japan.

-Yes, it is.
-Because it is so far from Italy, I felt a mysterious charm about Japan.
-I held a concert with Mishima in Tokyo, and no matter where I go, everything feels new and I'm as excited as a child (lol).
+Yes, that's right.
+Being so far away from Italy, I felt a mysterious charm in Japan.
+I performed a concert in Tokyo with Mishima, but wherever I go, everything feels fresh and exciting like a child (laughs).

-Tokyo had the image of a hectic city, but Yugawara is rich in nature and calm.
-Maybe it's because the atmosphere is similar to the city of Tivoli where I live.
+I had the image of Tokyo as a hectic city, but Yugawara is rich in nature and calm.
+Maybe it's because the atmosphere is similar to that of Tivoli where I live.

-What's important to me is to always stay relaxed.
-Whether you're making music or considering an artistic project, it's important to have peace of mind.
+What's important to me is to always be relaxed in life.
+Whether it's making music or thinking about an artistic project, it's important to have peace of mind.

 The Hinoki Hall is filled with the scent of wood and is a very relaxing space.

-Kanagawa Prefecture is promoting the "Magkal" initiative based on the idea of "attracting people with the charm of culture and art and creating vitality in the region."
+Kanagawa Prefecture is promoting the "Magnet Culture (Magcul)" initiative with the idea of "attracting people with the appeal of culture and the arts and creating a lively local community."

-I believe that by bringing together various arts such as music and art, the circle of people and the liveliness will further expand.
+I believe that by bringing together various arts such as music and fine arts, the circle of people and the excitement will expand even further.

-I have also participated in the Guitar Festival in New York, and being able to meet people from various countries and regions there was a great asset.
+I have also participated in the New York Guitar Festival, where I was able to meet people from many different countries and regions, which was a great asset.

-For me, music is a bridge for interacting with people.
+For me, music is a bridge that allows me to communicate with people.

 Pino Forastiere